 ** Any hours completed January 1, 2020, or after must have been supervised by an ASHA-certified SLP (See Standard III).
 Certificate advisor coordinates and assigns the internship.
 It is up to the advisor's discretion and availability of sites as to if the internship will be held in the fall or spring semester.

-With the increased number of CSD programs in the region, a certificate of this nature will provide opportunities to increase undergraduate options across disciplines and potentially increase applicants and ultimately participants in the ESU CSD graduate program.
+With the increased workforce need for SLPs, a certificate of this nature will provide opportunities to increase undergraduate options across disciplines and opportunities to gain employment in a field of high demand.

-The CSD Prerequisite Certificate Program will prepare students with majors outside of communication sciences and disorders application to graduate programs in CSD or prepare students within the CSD major to pursue their license as a speech-language pathology assistant (SLP-A).
+The CSD Prerequisite Certificate Program will prepare students with majors outside of communication sciences and disorders gain required prerequisite courses for applying to graduate programs in CSD or prepare students within the CSD major to pursue their certification as a speech-language pathology assistant (C-SLPA).
 The program is open to students in any major.

 Students pursuing a career as a speech-language pathologist need to complete a master's program in communication sciences and disorders (CSD).
 One means of completing prerequisite coursework necessary for acceptance into a graduate program in CSD is majoring in CSD as an undergraduate student.
-Currently, for those individuals who selected a major other than CSD and decide they would like to switch to CSD will have to add a significant amount of coursework to complete the major.
-This will render many of the courses from the initial major to become elective credits.
-The Communication Sciences and Disorders Certificate Program will allow those students to take all prerequisite courses in the CSD necessary for applying to a graduate program without having to switch majors.
-This will reduce time necessary to complete major requirements while still meeting the prerequisite coursework for graduate school.
+For those students who are majoring in a program other than CSD, this certificate Currently, this will provide those students with all prerequisite courses in the CSD major necessary for applying to a graduate program without having to switch majors and reduce the likelihood of students having to add semesters to their plan if they switch majors.

-This certificate will also provide an option for students interested in becoming a Speech-language pathology assistants (SLPAs).
+This certificate will also provide an option for students interested in becoming a certified speech-language pathology assistant (C-SLPA).
 Those who want to become ASHA-certified and hold the C-SLPA credential must meet the requirements set forth in the Standards for SLPA Certification, which include meeting the following degree and education requirements.

 College degree (associate's or bachelor's) from an accredited institution